thomadan/CSVmorph/readme.md

 ## Operating CSVmorph

 Upon creation, the bpatcher is in its minimized state.
-Clicking the bpatcher will maximize it, showing the graphical representation of the data and various controls.
+Clicking the bpatcher will maximize it, showing a graphical representation of the data and various controls for reading and processing the data.
 Additional controls are available by clicking the 'Settings' button in the lower right.
 The triangle at the top left corner minimizes the bpatcher.

-An orange marker represents the position from which a value is being read from the column of data.
-This marker can be controlled either with the speed slider or through input from another instance of the CSVmorph patch (or any signal input in the range of 0 to 1).
+An orange marker represents the position from which a value is being read from the data.
 The opaque area represents the limits of the section from which to read values.
 This area can be set by click-dragging the mouse pointer across the desired area.
 Modifier keys manipulates the edges of the area in various ways.
 Holding shift, control/cmd or alt while click-dragging the opaque area modifies the individual edges, position and size of the area, respectively.

+Most of the controls in CSVmorph can be controlled by external input from another instance of the CSVmorph patch, or by any signal input in the range of 0 to 1.

-### The controls
+### Controls
 * Column - Choose a column from the CSV file
 * Low-pass - Low-pass filter the data
 * High-pass - High-pass filter the data